GirlsFromPanema/template-pgql/README.md

 ## Advanced Discord.js v13.6.0 Template | 2/1/2022
-Yes
+An advanced Discord.js Handler with PostgreSQL and Redis Setup.
+If you have no experience with Redis and complex Databases like Postgres, you are wrong here.

 ## Get started
 ```
-cd Template
+cd template-pgql
 npm install
-npm start
+npm run start
 ```
 Rename example.env to `.env`
-Fill in your tokens and mongodb cluster connection string.
+Fill in your tokens and your database connection strings.

 Commands:
 ```